snowplow/advanced-analytics-web-accelerator/content/visualisation/visualisation_2.md

 {{% attachments style="blue" %}}
 {{% /attachments %}}

-Download the `snowplow_advanced_analytics_for_web` ipython notebook from the attachments to get started.
+Download the `snowplow_advanced_analytics_for_web` IPython notebook from the attachments to get started.

 #### **Step 1:** Import the notebook
 Go to your Databricks `Workspace` and click on the Down Arrowhead sign then select `Import`.